 Fellowship of the HEA is a valued professional standard in Higher Education that demonstrates the quality of your teaching.
 Recognition by the HEA demonstrates your commitment to teaching, learning and the student experience, through engagement in a practical process that encourages research, reflection and development.
 It is increasingly sought by employers across the higher education sector and is recognised and valued by a growing number of international institutions.

 USW is accredited by the HEA to support, develop and assess claims for fellowship by its staff.
-From September 2017 our framework for doing this is being updated.
+From September 2017 our framework for doing this is being updated and will be called TSL@USW.
 Information about the new framework and support available is outlined below.

 If you would like to help as a Welsh or English speaking mentor in our mentor pool or as a Panel Assessor, then please read the Mentor outline below.